g4edge/pyg4ometry/README.md

     * https://codecov.io
     * https://readthedocs.io (activate versions for which you want docs to be build)
     * GitHub actions (in the repository settings)
+1. [Optional] Get a PyPI token and add it as a repository secret on GitHub (name it `PYPI_PASSWORD`) to enable publishing the package.

 ## Quick start